Oceans of the World Music

 “Whale Dreams” is an outstanding evocation of the almost mystical presence of the great cetaceans, with mystical sounds surging forward then receding over a constant heartbeat and the deep sleepy sounds of the whales themselves.
 The album ends with the 12-minute title track, a slow dreamy piece featuring echoey pan flutes and shifting ocean waves. (now on the compilation Jelly Music)

 Lost Oceans demonstrates a new level of artistic depth in John Huling’s 1991 work and is his most mature and satisfying offering yet.
-Also from the John Huling Musical Visions Series hear Jelly Music.
+Also from the John Huling Musical Visions Series listen to Jelly Music.

 Recorded 1990-1991.
 Released 1991.